darkraider01/RETAILOS/README.md

 yarn install
 yarn start
 ```
+> **Note:** After modifying `frontend/.env`, you might need to restart the frontend application for changes to take effect.

 #### MongoDB
 Ensure MongoDB is running locally on port 27017 or update `MONGO_URL` in `backend/.env`